 In load testing, your goal is not only to detect bottlenecks but also to identify their root cause.
 Typically, the problems you’ll detect will be related to the server side – be it a database issue, server CPU utilization, memory size or other.

 To this effect, WebLOAD provides out of the box a Performance Measurement Manager that lets you grab statistics from web servers, application servers, DB servers, SNMP, etc.

 I liked the Analytics report templates, which you can use right away.
 The Analytics includes a rules engine that automatically marks the problematic area in a report so you know where you need to drill down.

 In addition to using the rich number of built-in reports and graphs, I could also create my own reports starting from scratch.

 Another feature is session comparison.
-This lets you overlay and compare several scenario runs side by side so that you can clearly compare system behavior under different conditions.
+This lets you overlay and compare several scenarios runs side by side so that you can clearly compare system behaviour under different conditions.